Veterans' GI Bill recipients can use their Veterans Administration (VA) benefits

 Students who wish to use their VA educational benefits must complete the required forms and submit supporting documents to our office.
 (Please see checklist for more information).
 In order to ensure prompt payment of VA benefits, required forms should be completed prior to the start of each semester.
 A late application will result in delayed payment.
 Completed forms can be returned to any of our four campus Welcome Centers or sent through the mail.

 MATC's primary Military Education Support office is located at the Downtown Milwaukee Campus in Room S115C, 700 W. State Street, Milwaukee, WI.
 If you need assistance completing these forms or contact information you can meet with our Veteran Certifying Official.
-A staff member is available at the Oak Creek Campus, 6665 S. Howell Avenue, Oak Creek, on Tuesdays for help.

 Federal Benefit Information